norcalbiostat/MATH315/peer_mentors.md

 # Peer Mentors for Spring 19

-Scheduled office hours for Peer Mentors are held in the Math tutoring lab, 4th floor of Miriam Library.
+Unless specified otherwise, scheduled office hours for Peer Mentors are held in the Math tutoring lab, 4th floor of Miriam Library.
+They also are part of our Slack workspace.

+You can request help outside their regular office hours _at their discretion_ by asking in the #tutor-request channel in Slack.
 <br>

-> Now recruting peer mentors for Fall 19!
-You do NOT have to have completed Dr. Donatello's Math 315 class.
-> Anyone who has completed Math 315 is welcome to apply.
-Contact Dr. Donatello for more information.

 ----